robertobernabe/vcpkg-hello/slides/vcpkg-hello.md

 │   ├── libfmt.a
 ```
 ---

-# Integrate vcpkg to your project
+# Integrate vcpkg to your C/C++ project

-- Place an `vcpkg.json` into your project root
+- Place a `vcpkg.json` into your project root
 ```json
 {
   "name": "vcpkg-hello",